Travel guide

 They are the first inhabitants of the Kathmandu valley.
 Ethnicity represents less than 10% of the population and speaks a language that has nothing to do with Nepali.
 Talented artists, the Newar excel in stone carving and woodworking.
 The prowess of Newar architecture is most visible in the Kathmandu Valley.

-These "holy men" (and a few women) gave up the world in an attempt to achieve liberation, the ultimate stage of life in the Hindu religion.
-Supposed to devote themselves exclusively to meditation, they live by public charity.
+These "holy men" (and a few women) have renounced the world in an attempt to achieve liberation, the ultimate stage of life in the Hindu religion.
+Supposed to devote themselves exclusively to meditation, they live off public charity.
 In places frequented by tourists, sadhus are more often beggars than true ascetics.

-On 25 April and 12 May 2015, two earthquakes of magnitude 7.8 and 7.3 hit Nepal.
-The Kathmandu Valley was the most severely affected.
-The death toll is heavy: nearly 9,000 people dead, tens of thousands injured and homeless, and historic temples destroyed.
+On April 25 and May 12, 2015, two earthquakes of magnitude 7.8 and 7.3 hit Nepal.
+The Kathmandu valley was the hardest hit.
+The toll was heavy: almost 9,000 dead, tens of thousands injured and homeless, and historic temples destroyed.
 A tragedy that is still very much alive today.

 This is one of the highlights of Bhutanese life: attending a Tschechu, one of those festivals with ritual dances (cham) performed by dancers wearing masks and spectacular costumes.
 A unique experience!
 The tschechu season starts in autumn and the dates differ from region to region.